peeb/django-mollie-ideal/README.md

 ### Installation

-Since django-mollie-ideal currently doesn't contain any Django models it does not need to be added to your INSTALLED_APPS in settings.py.
-You simply need to install it or download it and link it into your PYTHONPATH.
+Since django-mollie-ideal currently doesn't contain any Django models it does not need to be added to your `INSTALLED_APPS` in `settings.py`.
+You simply need to install it or download it and link it into your `PYTHONPATH`.

 ### Overview